Questions and Answers - Public School Accreditation

 Who are the peer reviewers that visit schools during an accreditation visit?

 NEASC maintains a database of thousands of experienced educators from schools who have volunteered for the important task of serving as a NEASC Accreditation Visiting Team member.
-They are carefully selected and trained to observe and review institutions according to the NEASC Standards for Accreditation.
+They are carefully selected and trained for each school visit.

 What support do we get from NEASC during the accreditation process?